 Go ahead given for large development with nursing home and residential units in Tullamore

-The go ahead has been given for a large scale development on the outskirts of Tullamore including a large nursing home and 77 residential units.
+The go ahead has been given for a large scale development in Tullamore including a large nursing home and 77 residential units.

 Offaly County Council has granted permission for the large scale project with 28 conditions attached.